 - Stronger and denser bones.

 - Improved cognitive health when you train your legs.
-See my post here.
+See my post: 6 Ways Resistance Training Makes You Healthier.

 - Improved mobility and balance (that means less chance of falling)

-- A stronger back which means you’ll have fewer back problems See my post here.
+- A stronger back which means you’ll have fewer back problems See my post: 10 Ways I Protect My Back So I Can Barbell Train At 61 Years Old.

 - Strength training can be done in a variety of different ways (body weight, barbells, circuit training, etc.)

-For a more detailed look at why everyone over 40 should strength train, see my post here.
+For a more detailed look at why everyone over 40 should strength train, see my post: Why People Over 40 Need Strength Training.

-If I’ve convinced you to start a strength training routine, see my post on how to begin strength training here.
+If I’ve convinced you to start a strength training routine, see my post: How To Start Strength Training Over 40.
 I started this program when I was 58 years old, and I continue to train at 62.

 But, remember, the best exercise is the one you consistently do!